 Using the WVTransform

-subclasses are used in the same way, but have three different requirements for initialization.
+These WVTransform subclasses are used in the same way, but may have different capabilities and requirements for initialization.

 Initialization

-The hydrostatic transformation requires you pass a function handle describing the stratification, e.g.,
+The Boussinesq, hydrostatic and stratified QG transformations require you pass a function handle describing the stratification, e.g.,

 The equivalent barotropic transform requires that you specify an equivent depth \(h\),